I’m interested in fostering refugee children

 - You must have the time and availability to dedicate yourself to fostering

 If this sounds like you, we’d like to hear from you now.
 Please complete the short enquiry form on this page to start the process.

 What will asylum seeking children be like?

 The most important thing to bear in mind is that most children will be aged between 11-17 – and a large percentage will be male.
 Unlike fostering a child from the UK, very little may be known about asylum seeking children when they arrive.

 What we do know is that they will have experienced varying degrees of trauma prior to leaving their home country.
 They may have been separated from their families – some may even have lost family members due to conflict in their home country.
 Whatever the specific reasons, they will be arriving in the UK tired, vulnerable and possibly very frightened.

 What is it like to foster asylum seeking young people?

 As a foster carer, your task will be to support these young people in their recovery of resilience, self-esteem, and emotional spirit by creating a safe environment and helping them settle into their new community.
 They will need your help to learn the language, the customs, and – most importantly – to feel that someone is there to protect them and advocate for them.
 You may also be required to support young people through the process of applying for permission to stay in the UK.
 In some cases, you may even need to prepare them to return to their own country.

-We try to place children and young people with families where some of the culture or language may be known about the young person to be placed.
-However, this is not always possible, and we therefore want foster carers who are resourceful and will be able to facilitate the young person to maintain their culture.
+We try to place children and young people with families where some of their culture or language may already be in place.
+However, this is not always possible, and we therefore need foster carers who are resourceful and will be able to facilitate the young person to maintain their culture.

 Our fostering team will be there to support you every step of the way, giving you the guidance and help required to provide stability to the young people in your care.
 We offer 24/7 support, which means no matter what day of the week or time it is, we will be there by your side when you need us most.